White Shin Oak

 Maintenance

 Forms thickets on shallow soil, found mostly on limestone hills.
-Native habitat: open oak woodlands, dry scrublands, margins of grasslands, and along streams and arroyos, on limestone, rarely on granitics.
-WARNING: leaves and acorns toxic to animals if eaten; in some cases fatal.
-Humans should generally avoid ingesting plants that are toxic to animals.
-Propagation: seed.
+WARNING: leaves and acorns toxic.
+Native habitat: open oak woodlands, dry scrublands, margins of grasslands, along streams.

 Blooms March-May.
 Usually a multi-trunked tree or shrub with light gray, flaking bark.
 Leaves up to 3 inches long, irregularly and shallowly lobed.
 Tiny flowers clustered on a catkin.
 The fruit is a nut (acorn) up to 5/8 inch long and 3/8 inch wide.
 Larval host: Horace’s Duskywing, Hairstreak.